 - Add additional targeting such as third-party data segments, categories, or keywords.

 - Lower your frequency cap from three impressions every eight hours to one impression every four hours.

 - Set (or reset) your CTR goal of 0.1% to 0.15%.

-- Create a whitelist of high-performing sites and/or create a blocklist of low-performing sites.
+- Create a preferred list of high-performing sites and/or create a block list of low-performing sites.

 - Update your fold bid adjustments to bid higher on above-the-fold inventory and lower on below-the-fold.

 - Create a preferred list with sites garnering your desired CPC and/or a block list with inventory that’s outside of your desired CPC range.